vsheg/intermediate-ml/2c-quantile/quantile.typ

   obvious.
 For skewed data where OLS fails, quantile regression coefficients differ significantly from OLS but may still be interpretable.

+= Confidence and parameter convergence

+== Parameter convergence
+Quantile regression provides estimates of conditional quantiles of a response variable $Y$ given predictors $X$.
+All regression coefficients $beta_j = beta_j (q)$ are functions of $q$.

+Under *appropriate conditions* (e.g., independent observations, a continuously differentiable conditional density of $Y$ given $X$ around the $q$-th quantile), the *asymptotic distribution* of the quantile regression estimator $hat(beta)(q)$ is *normal, unbiased and with variance*:

+$ Var[bold(beta)(q)] -> 1/ell dot ub(q (1-q), "I: depends on" q) dot ub(D^(-1) Omega D^(-1), "II: depends on" q "too") $

+The second part is the _sandwich variance estimator_.
+The choice of $D$ and robust variance $Omega$ may differ; for example:

+$ D(hat(y)_q) = 1/ell sum_(bold(x) in X^ell) hat(f)_(Y|X) (hat(y)_q (bold(x))) dot bold(x) bold(x)^Tr $

+$ hat(Omega) = 1/ell sum_(bold(x) in X^ell) (q - Ind(y(bold(x)) <= hat(y)(bold(x))_q )) dot bold(x) bold(x)^Tr $

+Both terms I and II depend on $q$: while $q(1-q)$ is smaller near the tails, the term $D^(-1) Omega D^(-1)$ is poorly estimated there, which tends to dominate.
+Therefore, the variance of estimated parameters $hat(beta)_j$ is larger when $q$ approaches its limits ($q ~ 0$ or $q ~ 1$).
+In general, predictions in the middle (around median) are more accurate.

+The error of ordinary least squares is controlled by the Gauss-Markov theorem; therefore, the standard error (and variance) of OLS is always lower when all conditions are met.
+In general, the errors of quantile regression are larger and become more pronounced when $q$ approaches the tails, as shown below:

+= Pros and Cons of Quantile Regression

+Quantile regression offers several advantages over ordinary least squares (OLS) regression, but also comes with certain limitations:

+== Advantages

+=== Non-normality (skew, heavy tails, multimodality) Quantile regression models *conditional quantiles*, capturing skewed or heavy-tailed distributions *without relying on normality assumptions*.
+OLS assumes normality and may produce misleading results when this assumption is violated.

+=== Robustness to outliers and noise
+By focusing on quantiles rather than the mean, quantile regression reduces sensitivity to random noise and outliers, emphasizing specific distributional trends.
+Quantile regression also *does not assume any specific noise distribution*.
+In OLS, a few outliers can have a pronounced effect on parameter estimates.

+=== Complete picture of conditional distributions Quantile regression allows modeling multiple quantiles, providing a comprehensive view of how predictors affect the entire conditional distribution of the response, not just its center.
+This reveals heterogeneous effects that OLS cannot capture.

+=== Handling censored data
+Some quantiles can be robustly calculated even for censored data.
+Censoring can also be accounted for explicitly by modifying the loss function:

+$ cal(L)_q^"cens" (epsilon) := cases(cal(L)_q (epsilon)\, & delta = 1, -q dot min{epsilon, 0} \, & delta = 0 ) $

+where $delta$ is the event indicator (0=censored, 1=real), and $min{epsilon, 0}$ represents
+underpredictions.

+=== Invariance to monotonic transformations
+Quantile regression is *invariant to monotonic transformations* of $y$ like logarithm or square root.
+In OLS this is not the case, although transformations are sometimes used to normalize data.

+=== Accommodating heteroscedasticity
+Quantile regression does not assume homoscedasticity (constant variance).
+Instead, it models different parts of the conditional distribution independently, allowing for varying spread (e.g., wider or narrower intervals) across predictors.
+OLS assumes homoscedasticity (or equal weight of all observations).

+== Limitations

+=== Computational complexity
+Quantile regression requires solving a linear programming problem, which is computationally more intensive than OLS's closed-form solution, especially for large datasets or when modeling multiple quantiles.

+=== Statistical efficiency
+When OLS assumptions are met (normality, homoscedasticity, etc.), OLS estimates are more efficient (lower variance) than quantile regression estimates.

+=== Interpretation challenges
+Interpreting multiple quantile regression models simultaneously can be complex, especially when communicating results to non-technical audiences.

+=== Crossing quantiles
+In practice, estimated conditional quantile curves may cross, violating the monotonicity property of quantile functions.
+This problem becomes more pronounced when modeling many quantiles simultaneously.

+=== Sparse data in tails
+Estimates for extreme quantiles (e.g., $q = 0.01$ or $q = 0.99$) are often less reliable
+due to sparse data in distribution tails, resulting in higher variance as shown in the parameter convergence section.

 = Example: AIDS dataset

 #figure(image("aids.svg"))